DHTMLX/docs-richtext/docs/guides/working_with_richtext.md

 #### Words

-To return the count of words typed into the editor, use the `words` property:
+To return the count of words typed into the editor, use the `words` property of the `getStats()` method:

 ~~~js
 var words = richtext.getStats().words;